gnowoel/exphbs/README.md

 Variables:

-  * Defining `@variables` that are accessible in any template context
+  * Defining `@variables` that can be accessed from any context in a template

 Precompiling: